Key takeaways:

 Now that you know what can skew a PSA test and what can cause normal variations, let’s explore when you should test your PSA level.

-The Centers for Disease Control and Prevention (CDC) recommends men talk to their healthcare provider about the risks and benefits of PSA testing prior to making a decision.
+The Centers for Disease Control and Prevention (CDC) recommends that men talk to their healthcare provider about the risks and benefits of PSA testing prior to making a decision29.

-Men who are considered high-risk for prostate cancer should talk about PSA testing with their medical team when they turn 45 years old.
+Men who are considered high-risk for prostate cancer should talk about PSA testing with their medical team when they turn 45 years old30.
 High-risk groups include:

 Otherwise, men should have this conversation when they are 50 years old.